EsaLongs/EESM6000C_CL/Lab_3/Booth4_wallace_multiplier/README.md

 # Booth4 Based Wallace Multiplier
 ## Basic Function
 This is a Booth4 Based Wallace multiplier.
 It has two stage pipelines inside to increase max frequency.
-It will generate an output each clk cycle and the output valid signal shows whether the result is valid.
+It needs 2 cycles to start and will generate an output each clk cycle after that.
+The output valid signal shows whether the result is valid.
 The data width of the multiplier has been set as a parameter, and you can modify it to be 8, 16, 32, 64, 128, 256, .... **(2 ^ n)**.
 Please kindly know that the minimum width is 8 and you should keep the ADDER_SIZE to be 2 * MUL_SIZE also.

 ### Essential Files
 "booth4wallace_multiplier_nbit.sv" is the top module.